 Inquisit Web will run fine using the default firewall settings in Windows and Mac.
 Some 3rd party anti-virus software programs are very aggressive, however, and can prevent helpful programs from functioning properly, in which case you may have to disable it to run Inquisit.
 Alternatively, you might consider

-replacing your anti-virus software with Microsoft Security Essentials
+replacing your anti-virus software with Windows Defender

 , a free and effective anti-virus application offered by Microsoft that does a